kmonsoor/blog.kmonsoor.com/content/articles/tech/seven-deadly-sins-in-python-code.md

 Title: Se7en Deadly Sins to Do in Python code
 Date: 2015-08-10 17:05
-Author: kmonsoor
 Category: Coding, Python
 Tags: best practices, code quality, deadly, debugging, programming, python, software development, software documentation, worst practices
 Slug: seven-deadly-sins-in-python-code
 Status: published

-[**Update**: some of my friends expressed their confusion regarding the word used "***Deadly***".
-To make things clear a bit, i have used the word **NOT** to express that this coding bad-practices harm human or any other life-form.
-Rather, i used the word to express the power of these to diminish the productivity of a Python programmer or his fellow teammate(s) who will work on the same code ]
+[ *Here, i have used the word "deadly" to express the power of these to diminish the productivity of a Python programmer or his fellow teammate(s) who will work on the same code.
+Please take all these with quite a bit of salt, due to my limited expertise & very limited experience with different types of projects based on Python.

+7 is just a catchy number.
+Of course, this top list is subject to change along with my experience.
+You are also most welcome to suggest your own-finding to make into this list.*
+]

 There are a lot of ways someone can make his (or her) Python code extremely difficult for himself and his fellow developers to work with.
 But, the below ones are in my top-list.

-<span style="color:#808080;">Please take all these with quite a bit of
-salt, due to my limited expertise & very limited experience with different types of projects based on Python.</span>

-**7** is just a catchy number.
-Of course, this top list is subject to change along with my experience.
-You are also most welcome to suggest your own-finding to make into this list.

 ### **1. The `try: except: pass` trio**